Bulmenisaurus/bf-compiler/README.md

 | `addi $x y` | Adds the byte `y` to the memory located at `x`.    |

 TODO: the rest of them

+## Blog thingy

+First, I thought that directly compiling a more complex language akin to python or js would be way too complicated.
+I needed some sort of intermediate abstraction.
+I settled on something that I imagined was like assembly, even though I had never directly used assembly.